jpmorganchase/Phantom/docs/user/network.rst

     dealer = network["d1"]

-Mercury also provides three methods for retrieving multiple actors/agents at once:
+The Network class also provides three methods for retrieving multiple actors/agents at
+once:

 .. code-block:: python